bookshelfdave/predikit/README.md

   - what is being tested is easy to find, the implementation of the test might be in a shell script or some other tool
 - Compilation should be useful to the end user
   - possibly save some headaches
+- Predikit does not maintain state between tests or between invocations.
 - Use a few simple types with optional input validation to help reduce errors at compile time
   - String, Int, Bool
   - duration(), path(), file_perms(), ... functions can validate and convert a specialized input string into a regular String